MarcLoupias/memo-dev/languages/javascript/tools/tools-semantic-release.md

               - npm install -g semantic-release@^15
               - semantic-release

-after_failure: "cat /home/travis/build/MarcLoupias/md-file-converter/npm-debug.log"

 ```

 This config will run against `node@10`, install deps and run tests.

 If the destination branch is `master` and is not a fork, semantic-release will be also triggered.

-If a failure occurs, the npm log will be displayed in the Travis terminal.

 ### continuous delivery workflow